 Developing professionalism is one of the skills that the Robinson experience emphasizes.
-The degree of professionalism that you develop in all of your interactions in the GSU community will impact your ability to achieve your goals both in Robinson and in your career.
-This is true whether you are in a for-profit business, a nonprofit organization, government, or any other context where the organization’s goals are tied to your goals.
+The degree of professionalism that you develop in all of your interactions in the Georgia State University community will impact your ability to achieve your goals both in Robinson and in your career.
+This is true whether you are in a for-profit business, a nonprofit organization, a government, or any other context where the organization’s goals are tied to your goals.

-In setting out the professionalism standards for Robinson College, an alignment with the real world workplace is always in mind.
+In setting out the professional standards for Robinson College, aligning with the real-world workplace is always in mind.
 These standards may be significantly different from what your current habits are.
-That’s fine; that’s part of why you are here.
+That is fine; that is part of why you are here.
 Developing new habits of professionalism in our everyday interactions, both inside and outside the classroom, is part of what will give you the Robinson advantage.

-These are by no means all aspects for the professionalism you will want to work on developing here at GSU and Robinson, but the items mentioned below are all critical elements on the list in both Robinson and the workplace.
+These are by no means all aspects of the professionalism you will want to work on developing here at Georgia State University and Robinson.
+However, the items mentioned below are all critical elements on the list in both Robinson and the workplace.
 Your instructors will have specific aspects of professional behavior that they may wish to add.
-For each and every class, be sure to read the syllabus carefully for these details and expectations.
+For each class, read the syllabus carefully for these details and expectations.
 Participation and professionalism are part of your grade in most Robinson classes.

 Always remember that classroom sessions and team meetings involve other people who are committing their time to the group experience.
 Your contribution counts.
-When you are not at a meeting on time and ready to go you steal time and value from others.
-Foremost, please make sure that you understand and follow the instructor’s policies regarding attendance, as these are what govern in the classroom.
+When you are not at a meeting on time and ready to go, you steal time and value from others.
+Foremost, please ensure that you understand and follow the instructor’s attendance policies, as these govern the classroom.
 This is no different than what you would do in any job setting.

-As a general matter at GSU, you should show respect everyone in the classroom and their time by following these simple rules:
+As a general matter at Georgia State University, you should show respect for everyone in the classroom and their time by following these simple rules:

-- Arrive on time to class and be ready for class to begin.
+- Arrive on time for class and be ready for class to begin.

-- If you do arrive late, enter quietly and do not interrupt the class.
-Take a seat closest to the door at a break in activities.
+- If you arrive late, enter quietly and do not interrupt the class.
+Take a seat closest to the door at a break-in activity.
 Never walk in front of the speaker.